-O1A Visa Organizations criteria is met if the applicant has been employed in a critical capacity for organizations that have a distinguished reputation.
-This law has (4) parts to meet this criteria which include Applicant has been employed, in a critical capacity, for an organization, with a distinguished reputation.
+O1A Visa Organizations criteria are met if the Applicant has been employed in a critical capacity for organizations that have a distinguished reputation.
+This law has (4) parts to meet these criteria, which include Applicant has been employed, in a critical capacity, for an organization, with a distinguished reputation.

-When deciding whether an applicant meets this criteria, it is important to consider the following information for any organizations or companies you have worked for in your field.
-Dates of Employment, Job Title, and Company.
+When deciding whether an applicant meets this criterion, it is essential to consider the following information for any organizations or companies you have worked for in your field—dates of Employment, Job Title, and Company.

 You can match up the law as follows: